Fun Factory (TV series)

-Fun Factory was a children's programme on the satellite television channel Sky Channel (later to become Sky One) that ran from 1985 to 1994.
+Fun Factory is a children's program on the satellite television channel Sky Channel (later to become Sky One) that ran from 1985 to 1994.
 It continued as a programming block without a host up until 1994.

-Original Programme
+Original programme

-It was originally hosted by Mr P, who was later replaced by Andy Sheldon, Snoot the seal and Crocker the crocodile.
-The programme included cartoons such as:
+It was originally hosted by Mr. P, who was later replaced by Andy Sheldon, Snoot the seal and Crocker the crocodile.
+The program included cartoons such as: